hfhchan/hk-font-guide/README.md

 ## Components

 Some characters use different components compared to the GB-compliant forms.
+A small subset of high frequency characters have different components according to the reference guides, but the GB-complaint forms are actually the most common and widely accepted, e.g. 七, 也, 感.
 They are catalogued in respective files.
-Some characters have different components according to the reference guides, but the GB-complaint forms are actually the most common and widely accepted.